unkaktus/mitten/README.md

 Certain apps, such as `opkg` of OpenWRT, don't support HTTP proxy authentication.
 One can disable this authentication by setting `MITTEN_DISABLE_PROXY_AUTH=yes`.
 Note that it is, of course, **insecure**.

+### How it works

+Behind the scenes, _mitten_ launches an HTTP(S) proxy, and starts an SSH session with forwarding of the local proxy port to the remote machine.
+After the connection is made, and the user logged in, the shell prompt is getting detected.
+Then, _mitten_ types in a shell command which exports `http_proxy` environment variables with the address and authentication credentials set pointing to the forwarded connection.
+Because of this, only the current SSH session has the password available, so other users and other sessions are not able to use the proxy.
+After all these steps are done, the _mitten_ thumbs-up banner is displayed, and the user can use any tools that automatically pick up the HTTP proxy configuration to access internet resources.